AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/docs/README.md

 | unsigned short | 2 bytes | V2 Third vertex and color index in array                                                        |
 | unsigned short | 2 bytes | Texture Index in texture array (see [Texture Info](#texture-info) section for more information) |

-this format is not meant to be loaded directly but rather the [BSP Node struct](#bsp-node) must be used to load it.
+this format is not meant to be loaded directly but rather the [TSP Node struct](#tsp-node) must be used to load it.
 The way it works is based on the offset found in the Node data that signals the beginning of the face definition.
 After reading the data and storing it into an array, we need to iterate and